 - 16.1 Patrol/Shift Patrol officers shall work shift schedules as assigned by the Employer.
 Days off shall be consecutive.
 When the Employer deems it necessary, shift schedules may be established which are different than those in effect on the signing of this Agreement.
 Unless the change in work schedules is due to a bona fide emergency, the Chief of Police shall provide a five (5) day written notice as required in section 16.3 of this Agreement. - 16.2 Overtime The employer may utilize a Section 7(K) work period of from 7 to 28 days.
 Overtime shall be paid when an officer exceeds the hours permitted under the FLSA limitation or the work period.
 An Officer shall seek permission of the Employer or designee prior to working any overtime excluding overtime which would be considered obligatory in nature.
-Compensatory time, holiday time, sick leave, and vacation leave shall be counted as time worked for the purpose of overtime calculations. - 16.3 Patrol/Shift Changes Except in an emergency changes in the regular work schedule and adjustments in the scheduled shifts to cover absences due to vacations or attendance at training schools will be posted no later than five (5) working days prior to said change. - 16.4 Field Training Officer Certified Field Training Officers, who are assigned by the Chief to work in the capacity of FTO for more than four (4) hours during a shift shall receive an additional one-half (.5) hour pay at the overtime rate. - Officers shall bid on the available shifts designated by the Chief.
+Compensatory time, holiday time, sick leave, and vacation leave shall be counted as time worked for the purpose of overtime calculations. - 16.3 Patrol/Shift Changes Except in an emergency change in the regular work schedule and adjustments in the scheduled shifts to cover absences due to vacations or attendance at training schools will be posted no later than five (5) working days prior to said change. - 16.4 Officers shall bid on the available shifts designated by the Chief.
 The bid shall be based on service with the McCleary Police Department.
 The Chief may adjust bid schedules to address bona fide management issues, such as, but not limited to, training, discipline, supervision or illness/disability after notice in accord with Section 16.3.